ibexa/documentation-developer/docs/search/sort_clause_reference/ismainlocation_sort_clause.md

 # IsMainLocation Sort Clause

-The [`Location\IsMainLocation` Sort Clause](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-SortClause-Location-IsMainLocation.html) sorts search results by whether their Location is the main Location of the content item.
+The [`Location\IsMainLocation` Sort Clause](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-SortClause-Location-IsMainLocation.html) sorts search results by whether their location is the main location of the content item.

-Locations that aren't main Locations are ranked as lower values (for example, with ascending order they are returned first).
+Locations that aren't main locations are ranked as lower values (for example, with ascending order they are returned first).

 ## Arguments